langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   - Almost all commands come with some form of help on how to use them.
 Usually there is online documentation called manpages, where `man` is short for manual.
 These are accessed using the man command.
-Many programs also have a built-in help facility, accessed by providing a "help me" argument such as `-h` or `--help`.
+Many programs also have a builtin help facility, accessed by providing a "help me" argument such as `-h` or `--help`.
 Some programs, especially on other operating systems, will give you help if you don't give them arguments.
 Some Unix commands will also do that, but a great many of them will not.
 This is due to the way that Unix commands fit together into something called pipelines.